paulskrzypczyk/o-formalism-steering/README.md

 the numerical results presented in this work.
 The notebook can be most conveniently viewed [here](https://nbviewer.jupyter.org/github/paulskrzypczyk/o-formalism-steering/blob/master/post-quantum-steering.ipynb).

-In order to run the Jupyter notebook, it is necessary to have installed
+In order to run (and not just view) the Jupyter notebook, it is necessary to have installed
 - [Jupyter notebook](http://jupyter.org/)
 - MATLAB and the [API for Python](https://uk.mathworks.com/help/matlab/matlab-engine-for-python.html)
 - The [MATLAB kernal](https://github.com/Calysto/matlab_kernel) for Jupyter.